Zettlr/zettlr-docs/docs/en/core/editor.md

 * If you have nothing selected, pressing `Cmd/Ctrl+X` will **cut the full line**.
 Pressing `Cmd/Ctrl+V` afterwards will **insert this whole line above the line, in which your cursor is**.
 * CodeMirror **auto-closes quotes and brackets** to save you time!
 Whenever you type a "- or a (-character, it will present you with the closing character automatically.
 And when you are done with your quote, just type " or ), it will _not add the character a second time_ but just "jump" over it!
 This also works with selected text.
 If you have something selected and press one of these characters, it will encapsulate your selection with the character pair.

+## Emacs and Vim Editing Modes

+Some people prefer a different way to insert text into the editor, and therefore like to use vim- or Emacs-keybindings.
+This input mode can be activated in the [settings](../reference/settings.md) and allows you to insert text differently than normal.
+This setting is recommended for advanced users only.

 ## Spellchecking

 Zettlr also features spellchecking.
 In your Preferences, you can select all languages, that your text should be checked for.
 The dictionaries are loaded on app start and your editor content is checked against it.
 Zettlr will move through all dictionaries to check a word, and only if none of the loaded dictionaries can find it, it will be marked as wrong with a small dashed line.